taoTimTim/COSC421-GroupProject/src/results/hubs/hub_report.md

 **Summary**

 This report summarizes the hub electrode analysis comparing meditation and thinking states for Alpha and Beta frequency bands.
-The analysis used weighted Phase Lag Index (wPLI) connectivity matrices, thresholded at 15% density for hub identification.
+The analysis used weighted Phase Lag Index (wPLI) connectivity matrices thresholded at multiple densities (10%, 15%, 20%, 25%), with hub metrics averaged across these levels to reduce single-threshold bias.
 Centrality measures computed per electrode:

 - Degree (unweighted)
 - Strength (weighted)